 As a new class of million-dollar political donors rises, conservatives are fighting for continued secrecy around their contributions.
 Strategist Karl Rove is citing a 1950s Supreme Court case that protected NAACP members, arguing that conservative donors are also being subjected to intimidation.

-Political observers are still working through the rubble of the $6 billion presidential campaign.()
+Political observers are still working through the rubble of the unprecedented $6 billion presidential campaign, but we're getting a steady stream of reaction and analysis.()

 November 7, 2012 This presidential election attracted $1.5 billion in outside spending — TV ads, robocalls and other political activity by groups created to take advantage of the new rules of campaign finance law.
 But on the day after the voting, their track record is open to question.